Australians diagnosed with MND aged 65+ do not have access to the National Disability Insurance Scheme (NDIS).

 Key recommendations from the Royal Commission affecting people with MND include:

 We need to use our collective voice to let the decision makers know that we need to urgently improve care for older Australians with MND.

 You can write, email, tweet or call or your local federal MP.
 You can find your local member and their contact details here.
-You might like to ask them for an in-person meeting, we've created resources to help you talk with your MP about MND and Aged Care.
+You might like to ask them for an in-person meeting.
 The more letters and messages MPs receive about this issue, the more likely they are to address it.